Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 Here are various ways to discover connected Devices:

 ```
-// Query a list of all connected Devices (does not allocate; read-only access)
+// Query a list of all connected Devices (does not allocate; read-only access).
 InputSystem.devices

-// Get notified when a Device is added or removed
+// Get notified when a Device is added or removed.
 InputSystem.onDeviceChange +=
     (device, change) =>
     {